Macarena Miranda

 Macarena Miranda (born 29 July 1971) is a Chilean former professional tennis player.

-Miranda played on the professional tour from 1986 to 1992, reaching career-high rankings of 325 in singles and 187 in doubles.
-During this time, she was a regular member of the Chile Federation Cup team.
+Miranda competed on the professional tour from 1986 to 1992, achieving career-high rankings of No. 325 in singles and No. 187 in doubles.
+During her career, she was a regular member of the Chile Federation Cup team.
 Her best performance on the WTA Tour was a semifinal appearance in the doubles at Guaruja in 1988.
-Retiring in 1992, she made a comeback in 2002 to play a further five Fed Cup ties for Chile, bringing her final tally to 14.
+After retiring in 1992, she made a comeback in 2002, playing an additional five Fed Cup ties for Chile, bringing her final tally to 14.